 Their most popular tour lets the day unfold.

-They’ll be around at 11.30am to take you from your accommodation via their coach.
+They’ll take you from your accommodation via their coach.
 Travel 70 kilometres across Durack country to Lake Argyle in comfort, enjoying the vast East Kimberley landscape.
-Stretch your legs near Lake Argyle when we stop at the Argyle Downs Homestead Museum, rebuilt stone by stone at its new location.
+Stretch your legs near Lake Argyle when you 9stop at the Argyle Downs Homestead Museum, rebuilt stone by stone at its new location.

-It’s only a short drive from there to the Ord Top Dam.
+From there, it’s only a short drive to the Ord Top Dam.
 You’ll be amazed by the views of Lake Argyle from the panoramic, purpose-built lookout.
-The Ord Hydro-Power Station, seen from the top wall, is a highlight of the day (and the trip for some people).
+The Ord Hydro-Power Station, seen from the top wall, is a highlight of the day for some people.

 Then board one of their modern fleet of boats for a scenic cruise down the 55 kilometre stretch back to Kununurra.
 Along the way, another layer of the outback unfolds, its waterways, another kind of spectacular scenery in an eco environment thriving with birds and wildlife, including freshwater crocodiles.